USS Torsk: Museum ship

 The Navy turned Torsk over to the state of Maryland on 26 September 1972 so she could be preserved as a museum ship; she was moored in the Inner Harbor of Baltimore, Maryland, where she remains today as part of the Historic Ships in Baltimore.
 As of 2025, Torsk is docked next to the LV116 Chesapeake and the National Aquarium (Pier 3).
 The Torsk Volunteer Association works hand-in-hand with Historic Ships in Baltimore to provide skilled restoration and maintenance activities for the vessel.
 Torsk was designated a National Historic Landmark on 14 January 1986.
 Torsk and its companions are major contributing elements in the Baltimore National Heritage Area.

 is the only other Tench-class boat currently preserved as a museum ship in the United States, at the Carnegie Science Center in Pittsburgh.

+Torsk was the last US Navy submarine to engage and sink an enemy vessel until nearly 81 years later, when torpedoed and sank the Iranian Navy frigate during the Iran War in March 2026.